-A delicious and elegant holiday treat!
-Our special 10g wafer with layers of white couverture chocolate and dark couverture chocolate sprinkled with crushed peppermint candies is the perfect indulgence with a cup of tea, as a hostess gift, or as a right-sized sweet treat after a holiday meal.
+A delicious and elegant treat!
+Our special 10g wafer with layers of white couverture chocolate and dark couverture chocolate sprinkled with crushed peppermint candies is the perfect indulgence with a cup of tea, as a hostess gift, or as a right-sized sweet treat after a delicious meal.

 Ingredients: Semi-sweet chocolate (cocoa mass*, sugar, cocoa butter*, sunflower lecithin, milk) • White chocolate (sugar, powdered whole milk, cocoa butter*, sunflower lecithin, vanilla) • Candy cane [Sugars (sugar, corn syrup), natural flavour, Allura red].
 Contains: Milk.
 May contain: Peanuts • Hazelnuts • Almonds • Pistachios • Walnuts • Pecans • Eggs.

 Our products are manufactured in a facility that handles allergens.
 Although we strive to hold the highest food safety and allergen control standards, the risk of cross-contamination is still present.

 ANY OF OUR PRODUCTS MAY CONTAIN: Milk • Soy • Eggs • Peanuts • Wheat • Barley • Almonds • Chestnuts • Hazelnuts • Pecans • Pistachios • Walnuts.

 We make all of our confections in our Calgary chocolate factory using common equipment.
 We do not currently guarantee that any particular product is 100% nut-free, soy-free, gluten-free, or milk-free, even if an allergen is not actually part of the product’s recipe.